microsoft/ELL/tutorials/vision/gettingStarted/README.md

     conda install numpy
     ~~~~

-5. You will need to build ELL and the
-[ELL Python Language Bindings](../../../interfaces/README.md).
-(You will need to build ELL after you install Python, so that the `CMake` step picks up on the fact that you have Python
+5. You will need to be sure you built the ELL Python Language Bindings as per the ELL INSTALL-xxx.md instructions at the root of this git repo.
+You will need to build ELL after you install Python (or activate your conda environment), so that the `CMake` step picks up on the fact that you have Python 3.6 installed.
-3.6 installed.)

 ### Downloading a pre-trained model